Easy Avocado Toast Recipe

 How to make avocado toast

-To begin, you’ll want to make sure that your avocados are nice and ripe by gently pressing the outside to see if there is any give.
+STEP #1: To begin, you’ll want to make sure that your avocados are nice and ripe by gently pressing the outside to see if there is any give.
 If it’s too firm to be pressed, the avocado isn’t ripe enough yet.
 It also needs to be bright green inside.
 Avocados that are stringy or have brown flesh inside are overly ripe and should not be used.
+We have some great tips for making avocados last longer and telling if they are ripe.

-Toast your bread of choice until it’s nice and golden brown.
-Some of my favorite bread types to use are sourdough, sprouted Ezekiel Bread, rye, and homemade bagels.
+STEP #2: Toast your bread of choice until it’s nice and golden brown.
+Some of my favorite bread types to use are sourdough, sprouted Ezekiel Bread, rye, and homemade healthy whole wheat bagels.

 Topping ideas